 Relaxation Techniques to Relieve Neuropathy Pain

 Stress can make neuropathy pain worse, so it is important to learn to relax.
-Your breathing pattern is often affected by changes in your emotions.
+Your breathing pattern is often affected by changes in emotions.
 That's why managing your breathing is an important tool for relaxation.
-By becoming familiar with your own breathing patterns, you can learn to control your breathing, stress level, and your pain as well.
+By becoming familiar with your own breathing patterns, you can learn to control your breathing, stress level, and pain as well.

 Get the latest Diabetes newsletter delivered to your inbox!